Financials and budgeting

 Direct overhead costs are tied to a specific project.
 Examples could include equipment rental, project-specific salaries and temporary utilities.
 Indirect costs aren’t charged to one particular project and are shared across all projects.
 They can include office expenses, advertising and employee salaries.

-What are construction overhead costs?
+What expenses are included in construction overhead costs?

 Operations

 Normal business operation expenses.
-These operation costs can include office rent, employee wages, utilities, building materials, insurance and marketing.
+These costs can include office rent, employee wages, utilities, building materials, insurance and marketing.

 Labor